 Altitude is a film that, apart from a handful of festival appearances, has gone straight to DVD in the UK.
 Actually it did that in the USA too.
 This doesn't immediately signal that it's a bad movie, but does suggest something about its big screen potential.
 There is, it has to be said, some interesting and occasionally thoughtful stuff going here, but key elements are borrowed from recognisable sources, and you're also going to have to spend ninety minutes in the company of characters as shallow and annoying as...as...oh hell, as the current American teen horror movie norm.

-Leading the pack is Sara, who on emerging from the hanger at the film's post-prologue start, lowers her hood and shakes her hair free in sunlit slow motion like she's got the starring role in a shampoo commercial, and little she subsequently does or says suggests she has the aptitude for all that much else.
+Leading the pack is Sara, who on emerging from the hanger at the film's post-prologue start, lowers her hood and shakes her hair free in sunlit slow motion like she's landed the starring role in a shampoo commercial, and little she subsequently does or says suggests she has the aptitude for all that much else.
 She can apparently fly a small dual-prop plane, but despite doing all of the requisite business – pressing a few buttons, pushing a couple of levers and saying aeronautical things to air traffic control – she never really seems like she knows what she's doing.
 But it's in Sara's blood, you see.
 She's following in the footsteps of her dear departed mother, who was also a pilot and who in the bleached-out prologue is shown to have died in a mid-air collision.
 You'd think this would teach Sara some responsibility on the flight deck, but oh dear no. In an impromptu effort to cure the glumly love-sick Bruce of his aerophobia, she abruptly hands the controls over to him, sending the plane into a dive that gets the others screaming.
-Sara's response is to calmly encouraging her petrified friend to level the plane out, and she only re-takes control when Brucie's inability to do so looks set to kill them all.
+Sara's response is to calmly encouraging her petrified friend to level the plane out, only re-taking control when Brucie's inability to do so looks set to kill them all.
 What a pro.

 Accompanying this pair are guitar-wielding Cory – who is uninteresting enough to be marked for possible early death – and film student Mel, who's shooting endless waggly shots on her Canon HDV palmcorder, a device capable of producing high quality HD quality images (I've got one, you see) but whose picture and sound here look like they were captured on a ten year-old mobile phone.
 Completing the quintet is Mel's boyfriend Sal, and if you're looking for something that could turn even the smoothest flight into a screaming nightmare then he's your man.
-Sal is the sort of teenage male tosser who could single-handedly put you off ever visiting the States, a loud and infuriating monkey that you can't imagine being friends with anyone human.
+Sal is the sort of teenage male tosser who could single-handedly put you off ever visiting the States, a loud and infuriating monkey that you can't imagine being friends with anyone human, let alone this lot.
 He appears to be on board solely to function as a crude antagonist, one whose dopey dialogue and mouthy portrayal (courtesy of the unfortunately named Jake Weary, though I do wonder what first-time feature director Kaare Andrews was thinking here) constantly remind you that you're watching an underwritten low-budget North American horror flick.

 Altitude is a film with an identity crisis, a situational thriller that mutates into a monster movie and in the last act transforms abruptly into a The Twilight Zone episode.
 Thrown into the mix is an action movie implausibility that sees Cory dangled wildly on the end of a rope from a plane that is flying high enough for ice to have formed on its wings, then attempt to free a jammed aileron by giving it a good kicking.
 All of which would probably be rather fun if the running time were that of an early Zone episode.
 But the expansion to feature length has upped the importance of character interaction, and in common with so many of its modern American brethren, the dialogue and personal issues are by the teen horror numbers, and scream out for the sort of wit and invention that blessed the best low-budget genre works from the 70s and 80s.
 It's thus hard to care much for anybody's fate beyond wanting to see Sal dispatched as quickly and messily as inhumanly possible.